 Are any steps being taken to assist customers during this potential financial hardship?

-We are suspending service disconnections and late fees through May 1.
+We are suspending service disconnections and late fees through until the State of Emergency Order has been lifted.

 Have there been any reported cases of the companies being infected by the coronavirus?